Ravil Bikbaev: Career

-Bikbaev restored the esteemed name of Shaikhzada Babich to Bashkir culture after decades of an unofficial ban on even mentioning Babich's name.
-Thanks to Bikbaev and his scholarly research in the field of Bashkir literary history, the powerful words and legacy of Shaikhzada Babich resonated with new strength and vibrancy.
+Bikbaev restored the name of Shaikhzada Babich to Bashkir culture after decades of an unofficial ban on even mentioning Babich's name.
+Due to Bikbaev and his scholarly research in the field of Bashkir literary history, the works of Shaikhzada Babich were rediscovered.

 Bikbaev died on April 23, 2019, at the age of 80 after a long illness, while being treated at Republican Clinical Hospital No. 2.
 He was buried at the Muslim Cemetery in Ufa.

 The memory and cultural, creative, and scholarly legacy of Bikbaev have been immortalized in the Republic of Bashkortostan in accordance with the Decree of the Head of the Republic of Bashkortostan, R. F. Khabirov, dated October 1, 2019, No. UG-322, "On the Commemoration of People’s Poet of Bashkortostan, Ravil Bikbaev".

 In 2019 and 2023, Bikbaev's family members donated documents, manuscripts, and photographs from his personal archive for permanent storage at the National Archive of the Republic of Bashkortostan.
 This was done to create a multimedia archive of materials related to the life, public, scholarly, and creative activities of the poet, philologist, publicist, and former chairman of the Writers’ Union of the Republic of Bashkortostan.
 Audio and video materials were also provided by the State Unitary Enterprise of the TV and Radio Company Bashkortostan.
 Approximately 2,000 documents underwent scientific and technical processing, all of which were cataloged, leading to the establishment of a personal archive collection (R-5383).
 The collection includes materials from Bikbaev's creative, academic, and public activities, including books, manuscripts, photographs, and audiovisual materials.